 The Bank's business exposes it to market risk, which is the risk that changes in market prices, such as interest rates, equity prices, commodity prices, foreign exchange rates and credit spreads will affect the Bank's income or the fair value of its holdings of financial instruments.
 Market risks could adversely affect the Bank's business, results of operations, financial condition and prospects.
-Some of the market risks currently facing the Bank are described in more detail below.
+Some of the market risks facing the Bank are set out below.